cognitom/momy/README.md

 ### MongoDB

 m2m uses [Replica Set](http://docs.mongodb.org/manual/replication/) feature in MongoDB.
 But you don't have to replicate between MongoDB actually.
-Just follow the step below.
+Just follow the steps below.

 Start a new mongo instance with no data: